 So guess what?
-This blog is about hair in I Corinthians 11.
+This post is about hair in I Corinthians 11.

 Please bless it, Lord Jesus, to the glory of your name.